It’s a chilly Italian morning, the frost infiltrates the Venetian blinds and envelopes me in a humid cloud of chill.

 And my left cheek is the size of a potato.

 I’m in an Airbnb in the medieval town of Macerata ready to pull out my tooth with my bare hands.
 We’ve only been in Italy for a week.
 Hence we’re still searching for a place to live, trying to stabilize our immigration status and deeply regretting not studying Italian before arriving.
 And I mean deeply.

 My husband tracks down a dentist recommended by the handful of people we’ve met so far.
 With broken Italian I manage to prod a few words into Google translate to discover I am about to undergo a root canal.
 The biggest of the canals, totaling none less then 3 appointments.
 In Italian.

 He abandoned a mask and for a dentist owned an unsettling mouth odour that wafted its way right back into my open muzzle.

-By the 3rd appointment my Italian dentist bypassed the anaesthetic altogether.
+By the third appointment my Italian dentist bypassed the anesthetic altogether.
 I imagine he figured after 2 hours of swiping out my nerves there was little feeling left.

 Having a rather complex procedure in a language I couldn’t even fathom 40% was tough and maybe that’s the grit that stayed with me through the rest of the Italian struggles.

 At this point, I feel there’s a whole shipload of grit pulsing though my veins.
 And the principal culprits are definitely the toothaches and haircuts.